codetronik/TinyInjector/README.md

 # TinyInjector
 I modified the original source a little to test on my Galaxy Tab S6 Lite

 Copy the so file for injection to the path "/data/user/0/app name/files".
-This allows namespace.
+This path allows namespace.